djangocon/2024.djangocon.us/src/_content/schedule/talks/opening-remarks-tuesday.md

 title: Opening Remarks (Tuesday)
 track: t0
 ---
-Velda will introduce Tuesday's keynote and go over any administrative notes for the day
+Velda will introduce Tuesday's keynote and go over any administrative notes for the day.